Wind and whales: ‘No evidence’ links projects to deaths - NewsBreak

 Scientists say that ship strikes and fishing gear are the biggest threats to whales like the one seen here in the Block Island Sound.
-(Photo by Bruce Bennett/Getty Images)
+(Bruce Bennett / Getty Images)

 The U.S. offshore wind power industry is in its infancy, with just a handful of turbines installed along the Atlantic coast.